imperialwicket/imperialwicket.com/content/post/automatically-deploy-hugo-to-s3-and-cloudfront.md

   "type": "post",
   "tags": []
 }
-# Automatically deploy Hugo to S3 and Cloudfront

 This could be better automated, but for now, it was easy enough to set up and it works well for my needs.